Sotrs/NixProject/README.md

 1. The clock we want to create will be a Six-Digit clock "HH:MM:SS" meaning we need 60 individual outputs.
 Unfortunately the Atmega328P can maxes out at '18', including the analog outputs as digital I/O's.
 2. The tubes require a whopping 170V DC in order to light up and about 145V DC to keep running.
 That is not something we can control using only the digital outputs of a 5V DC Microcontroller.

-To solve the first problem we can simply use dedicated Drivers, in fact a BCD-TO-DECIMAL Decoder was made specifically for driving Nixie Tubes that could easily handle the high Voltage known as the SN74141 or its Soviet Sibling the K155ID1.
-This automatically solves the second problem as well.
+To solve the first problem we can simply use dedicated Drivers, in fact a BCD-TO-DECIMAL Decoder was made specifically for driving Nixie Tubes known as the SN74141 or its Soviet Sibling the K155ID1.
+This automatically solves the second problem as well as these drivers were created to handle the high voltage.

 ![Image](https://github.com/user-attachments/assets/0e374f84-9c49-43f8-99c9-a4b5e42608e6)